towalink/wgconfig/README.md

 * `disable_peer(self, key)`

-  *Disables the peer with the given (public) key by appending #! to all lines in a peer section*
+  *Disables the peer with the given (public) key by prepending #! to all lines in a peer section*

   Parameters:
   * "key" (str): Public key of the peer